kYroL01/batterypunish/README.md

 # batterypunish cmd
 battery &
 ```
+If you don't have this file, create it.
 The file must be inside the config directory of openbox in the home folder, for example:
 `:~/.config/.openbox`

 This file is called the *openbox-autostart* file located in `/usr/lib/openbox`